ltn22/yang-evol/draft-toutain-schc-universal-option.md

 ~~~~~
 {: #fig-rule-test title="Target rule." artwork-align="center"}

-### with RFC 9363
+## Implementation with RFC 9363

-The rule 1/8 cannot be serialized in CBOR with {{RFC9363}} Data Model, since
-there is indentyref defined for CoAP SCP82 Param option.
-This could be solved
-by defining a new YANG DM introducing identityref for the options defined for
-{{GPC-SPE-207}} and the associated SID range.
-We suppose that {{RFC9363}} SIDs
-starts at 5000 and {{GPC-SPE-207}} at 10000.
+When implementing this rule using the RFC 9363 Data Model, we encounter a fundamental limitation: there is no identity reference (identityref) defined for the CoAP SCP82-Param option in the current standard.
+This illustrates the core problem addressed in this document – the inability to represent new or protocol-specific options without updating the SCHC implementation.
+For the purpose of this comparison, we'll assume that a theoretical extension to RFC 9363 has been created that defines identityrefs for the options in {{GPC-SPE-207}}, with corresponding SID ranges: RFC 9363 SIDs starting at 5000 and {{GPC-SPE-207}} SIDs starting at 10000.

+### CBOR Serialization

-The CBOR message is 357 bytes long as shown {{fig-cbor-serial}}.
+With these assumptions, the rule can be serialized in CBOR format.
+The resulting message is 357 bytes long {{fig-cbor-serial}}.

 ~~~~~
 b'a11913e7a10181a4048ca7061913bf070208010519139b091913db011913970d81a20100024101a7